EstimatedEst. Read Time: 14 minutes

 To build muscle fast, perform well and recover adequately, you need to have your nutrition in check.

-That starts with a clean diet and avoiding empty calories and junk foods that will only add body fat.
+That starts with a clean well-balanced diet and avoiding empty calorie intake and junk foods that will only add body fat.

 A lot of guys make the mistake of focusing only on their protein intake.
-Yes, protein is an important macronutrient.
-My rule of thumb for protein intake is .75 grams of protein for every pound of bodyweight (1.7g protein per kilogram of body weight).
+Yes, dietary protein is an important macronutrient.
+My rule of thumb for protein intake is .75 grams of protein per pound of body weight (1.7g protein per kilogram of body weight).

 It can sometimes be difficult to incorporate all of this protein into your diet with food alone and that’s where supplementation can be helpful.
-Trying a high-quality protein powder is a great strategy to help you make sure you’re meeting your protein goals.
+Trying a high-quality whey protein powder (protein shakes) is a great strategy to help you make sure you’re meeting your protein goals.

 But protein is not the be-all-end-all and you must consider your entire nutrition strategy.
 This includes things like how many total calories per day you’re consuming, drinking water, as well as carbohydrate intake, of both fibrous and starchy carbs.